Cost Calculation Module

 Functions:

-• calculate_cost_breakdown() - Calculates normalized cost breakdown per unit of production
+• calculate_cost_breakdown() - Calculates normalised cost breakdown per unit of production

 • calculate_cost_breakdown_by_feedstock() - Detailed cost breakdown for each feedstock option